 Cell Biology: Structure of cell, cellular organelles and their structure and function, cell cycle, cell division, chromosomes, and chromatin structure.
 Eukaryotic gene organization and expression (Basic principles of signal transduction).
 Animal

-Parasitology and Immunology: Nature of parasite, host-parasite relation, protozoan and helminthic parasites, the immune response, cellular and humoral immune response, evolution of the immune system.
+Parasitology and Immunology: Nature of parasite, host-parasite relations, protozoan and helminthic parasites, the immune response, cellular and humoral immune responses, evolution of the immune system.

 Development Biology: Embryonic development, cellular differentiation, organogenesis, metamorphosis, the genetic basis of development, stem cells.